Break-Resilient Codes: Code Construction

-Meanwhile, each of the (at most)~$t_1$ fragments on the right of~$\bff_\text{trans}$ may be ill.
-Together they may intersect with at most $2t_1$ level~$\ell$ signatures, and as a result,~\texttt{UPDATED-SIGS} has at most~$2t_1$ entries with value \texttt{empty}. \end{proof}
+Meanwhile, each of the (at most)~$t_1$ fragments on the right of~$\bff_\text{trans}$ may be level-$\ell$ unanchored.
+Together they may intersect with at most $2t_1$ level~$\ell$ beacons, and as a result,~\texttt{UPDATED-BEACONS} has at most~$2t_1$ entries with value \texttt{empty}. \end{proof}

-The preceding lemma allows the decoder to repair~\texttt{UPDATED-SIGS} and recover all level-$\ell$ signatures. \begin{lemma} Assume that for every level-$0$ to level-$\ell$ signature that begins at index~$i$ in~$\bfy$,~$\texttt{UPDATED-SIGS}[i]=\bfy[i:i+c\log m-1]$, with at most~$2t_1$ exceptions being~\texttt{empty}.
-Then, line~\ref{line:repairSigs} outputs a KV store~\texttt{SIGNATURES} such that for every level-$0$ to level-$\ell$ signature that begins at index~$i$ in~$\bfy$,~$\texttt{SIGNATURES}[i]=\bfy[i:i+c\log m -1]$ (with no exceptions). \end{lemma} \begin{proof} In~\textsc{repair-signatures} (line~\ref{line:repairSigs}, Alg.~\ref{alg:utilities}), a codeword is constructed by coalescing the signatures stored in \texttt{UPDATED-SIGS} with redundancy symbols stored in~\texttt{R-STRINGS} (line \ref{line:decodeSignatures}, Alg.~\ref{alg:utilities}).
-Recall that the~$t-t_2$ redundancy strings contain~$2(t-t_2)$ redundancy symbols for each level of signatures, and as a result there exist~$2t_1$ erasures (\texttt{empty}) in the constructed codeword.
-The decoding in line~\ref{line:decodeSignatures} of Alg.~\ref{alg:utilities} is guaranteed to be successful since
+The preceding lemma allows the decoder to repair~\texttt{UPDATED-BEACONS} and recover all level-$\ell$ beacons. \begin{lemma} Assume that for every level-$0$ to level-$\ell$ beacon that begins at index~$i$ in~$\bfy$,~$\texttt{UPDATED-BEACONS}[i]=\bfy[i:i+c\log m-1]$, with at most~$2t_1$ exceptions being~\texttt{empty}.
+Then, line~\ref{line:repairSigs} outputs a KV store~\texttt{BEACONS} such that for every level-$0$ to level-$\ell$ beacon that begins at index~$i$ in~$\bfy$,~$\texttt{BEACONS}[i]=\bfy[i:i+c\log m -1]$ (with no exceptions). \end{lemma} \begin{proof} In~\textsc{repair-beacons} (line~\ref{line:repairSigs}, Alg.~\ref{alg:utilities}), a codeword is constructed by coalescing the beacons stored in \texttt{UPDATED-BEACONS} with redundancy symbols stored in~\texttt{R-STRINGS} (line \ref{line:decodebeacons}, Alg.~\ref{alg:utilities}).
+Recall that the~$t-t_2$ redundancy strings contain~$2(t-t_2)$ redundancy symbols for each level of beacons, and as a result there exist~$2t_1$ erasures (\texttt{empty}) in the constructed codeword.
+The decoding in line~\ref{line:decodebeacons} of Alg.~\ref{alg:utilities} is guaranteed to be successful since

 where the last transition follows since the actual number of breaks~$t_1+t_2$ is at most the security parameter~$t$.
 The proof is concluded since a~$(k+2t,k)$ Reed-Solomon code can correct~$2t$ erasures. \end{proof}